We’ve written previously about root cause analysis and just how important it is for your quality system.

 Let’s look at the 5 Whys technique in a little more detail.

 It’s a team sport

 You will reach a consensus very quickly if you’re working on your own.
 But to carry out an effective RCA, you’ll should assemble a team.

 These need to be the relevant people to ensure you get different viewpoints on the problem.
 In a previous article we used the example of a customer complaint about late delivery results.
 The team in this case should comprise those who had direct involvement with the process plus a moderator or facilitator.

 This moderator or facilitator role is an important one in the process.
 It needs someone experienced enough to steer the team and ask the right ‘why’ questions plus maintain gentle control over the process.

-Before beginning the RCA process, it’s essential that the problem statement is correct and that the team agrees on it.
-The question in our example was ‘Why weren’t the results delivered on time?’ and NOT ‘Whose fault was it that the results were delivered on time?’
+Before beginning the Root Cause Analysis process, it’s essential that the problem statement is correct and that the team agrees on it.
+The question in our example was ‘Why weren’t the results delivered on time?’ and NOT ‘Whose fault was it that the results weren’t delivered on time?’
 As with any systems issue, depersonalising the problem will go a long way to getting to the bottom of it.

 And of course, this technique doesn’t mean just asking a series of random questions.
 The answer to each question should lead to the next.